alexpetros/nondeterministic-model-with-a-gun/README.md

 The conversation will start with an interrogation simulation.
 You can type in text, or talk to it by pressing "Enter" and then speaking into the mic.

-If you response before the speech is done it will talk over you so wait for it to finish.
+If you response before the speech is done it will talk over you, so wait for it to finish.

 At any point in the conversation, you can type `.dump` and the application will save your chat history to a timestamped JSON file.
 The conversation can continue as normal after doing so.